-Smart Start delays the time for your hearing aid to turn on after you close the battery door (Zinc-Air battery models) or remove the hearing aids from the charger (Rechargeable model).
+Delayed Activation delays the time that your hearing aid turns on after you close the battery door (Zinc-Air battery models) or remove the hearing aids from the charger (Rechargeable model).
 This function produces a beep for each second of the delay period (either 5 or 10 seconds).
-Smart Start delays when sound comes through your hearing aid.
+Delayed Activation delays when sound comes through your hearing aid.
 It gives you time to put on the hearing aid without whistling or other issues.